Durga Puja London 2025: Top 16 Pandals & Celebration Guide

 Read Jagadhatri Puja pandal in Chandannagar

 UTSAB London was established in 2010 by a few Bengali friends and families.
 It’s a vibrant and friendly community.
-They conduct the worship of Devi Durga, Kali and Saraswati Puja too.
+They also conduct worship of Devi Durga, Kali, and Saraswati.

 UTSAB - London Bengali Association Durga puja Orpington